DeathlyBower959/AdvancedBotTemplate/README.md

 - Go to the [Discord Dev](https://discord.com/developers/applications/) page
 - If you haven't created a new application, then create one now.
 Otherwise, just open the application
 - Go to the `Bot` tab on the left.
 If you haven't created a bot account yet, create one now, and then copy the token
+- Scroll down a bit and enable `Server Members Intent` and `Message Content Intent`
 - Rename the file `template.env` to `.env`
 - Inside the `.env` file, change the token to your token: `token=TOKEN_THAT_YOU_COPIED_EARLIER`
 - Open `config.json` and set the configs that you want